Security-Onion-Solutions/securityonion-docs/filebeat.rst

       - 0.0.0.0:2055:2055/udp
       - 0.0.0.0:5066:5066/tcp

-Save the file and run ``sudo salt-call state.apply filebeat`` to allow Salt to recreate the container.
-You can check that the config has applied by running ``docker ps | grep so-filebeat``.
+Save the file and run ``sudo salt-call state.apply filebeat`` to allow :ref:`salt` to recreate the container.
+You can check that the config has applied by running ``sudo docker ps | grep so-filebeat``.
 You should see ``0.0.0.0:2055->2055/udp`` among the other existing listening ports.

 **Update firewall config**